USNS Supply: Military Sealift Command service

 After service in the U.S. Navy from 1994 through 2001 as USS Supply (AOE-6), she was decommissioned and her weapons systems were removed, then she was transferred on 13 July 2001 to the Military Sealift Command, which designated her USNS Supply (T-AOE-6).
 Like other fast combat support ships, she is part of MSC's Naval Fleet Auxiliary Force.

 In 2014, Supply put into BAE Systems Southeast Shipyards in Mobile, Alabama for repairs.

-In 2017, Supply put in for repairs in Boston, Massachusetts.
+In late 2018, Supply was to undergo additional repairs and maintenance, with a contract awarded to a shipyard in Boston, Massachusetts.